edward-e-daisey/DevSecOps_Projects/ReadMe.md

 Dependencies:
 - Project 0: To Be Updated
 - Project 1: See Table of Contents for url.
-- Project 2: Ansible, Terraform, AWS Integration example.
+- Project 2: Ansible, Terraform, AWS, Nginx Integration example.

 See TableOfContents.md for a list of each individual DevSecOps project, as well as a brief description capturing the purpose of each project.